Roy Olmstead: Prison and later life

 Olmstead spent his four-year prison sentence at the McNeil Island Correctional Institute, and was released on May 12, 1931, with the Seattle Post-Intelligencer reporting: "He got the usual time off for good behavior, but aside from this, he served his full term plus thirty days for the $8,000 fine assessed against him."
-He moved back to Seattle to be with his wife and daughter, where he worked as an insecticides salesman and fumigator.
+He moved back to Seattle to be with his wife and daughter, Patricia (aka Patsy), where he worked as an insecticides salesman and fumigator.
 On December 25, 1935, President Franklin D. Roosevelt granted him a full presidential pardon.
 Besides restoring his constitutional rights, the pardon remitted $100,000 the IRS claimed he owed in unpaid liquor taxes.

 While in prison, Olmstead became a Christian Science practitioner and a carpenter, later working with prison inmates in the Puget Sound area on an anti-alcoholism agenda.
 He was a vibrant and active community member for his remaining years, teaching Sunday school and visiting prisoners in the King County Jail every Monday morning.
 Olmstead and his wife separated in 1940, citing personal and religious differences, and they divorced in 1943.
 Roy Olmstead died April 30, 1966, at the age of 79.